God in Judaism: Non-personal

 Similarly, for Emmanuel Levinas, God is ethics, so one is brought closer to God when justice is rendered to the Other.
 This means that one experiences the presence of God through one's relation to other people.
 To know God is to know what must be done, so it does not make sense to speak of God as what God is, but rather what God commands.

 For Mordecai Kaplan, the founder of Reconstructionist Judaism, God is not a person, but rather a force within the universe that is experienced; in fact, anytime something worthwhile is experienced, that is God.
 God is the sum of all natural processes that allow people to be self-fulfilling, the power that makes for salvation.
 Thus, Kaplan's God is abstract, not carnate, and intangible.
-It is important to note that, in this model, God exists within this universe; for Kaplan, there is nothing supernatural or otherworldly.
+In this model, God exists within this universe; for Kaplan, there is nothing supernatural or otherworldly.
 One loves this God by seeking out truth and goodness.
 Kaplan does not view God as a person but acknowledges that using personal God-language can help people feel connected to their heritage and can act as "an affirmation that life has value".

 Likewise, Rabbi Zalman Schachter-Shalomi, the founder of the Jewish Renewal movement, views God as a process.
 To aid in this transition in language, he uses the term "godding", which encapsulates God as a process, as the process that the universe is doing, has been doing, and will continue to do.
 This term means that God is emerging, growing, adapting, and evolving with creation.
 Despite this, conventional God-language is still useful in nurturing spiritual experiences and can be a tool to relate to the infinite, although it should not be confused with the real thing.

-According to the Pew Forum on Religion and Public Life's 2008 U.S. Religious Landscape Survey, Americans who identify as Jewish by religion are twice as likely to favor ideas of God as "an impersonal force" over the idea that "God is a person with whom people can have a relationship".